AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: screen shot
 .. image:: report-of-analysis_flat.jpg

-GPS and `gcov` both support many different programming languages, so code coverage features are available in GPS for many languages.
+GPS and :program:`gcov` both support many different programming languages, so code coverage features are available in GPS for many languages.
 But subprogram coverage details are not available for every supported language.
 If you change the current main project in GPS, using the :menuselection:`Project --> Open` menu, for example, GPS deletes all loaded coverage information for the loaded project.

 .. _Stack_Analysis: